openebs-archive/openebs-docs/docs/tasks_install.md

 pvc-596cc598-9547-11e8-ae86-42010a80016b-rep-56b5478d66-zkdk4    1/1       Running   0          2m        10.60.3.7   gke-ranjith-az-default-pool-fdbb2564-lrr0
 ```

-### Deploy Jiva Replica Pods for StateFul Set Applications
+### Deploying Jiva Replica Pods for StatefulSet Applications

-Some stateful application with 3 replicas, it is desirable to provision the PVs for each stateful instance in a default availability zone.
-The following labels can be attached to a stateful set yaml by the user to indicate that PVs should be in different availability zones:
+If your environment contains some stateful applications with 3 replicas, it is desirable to provision the PVs for each stateful instance in a default availability zone.
+The following labels can be attached to a statefulset yaml so that the PVs are deployed in different availability zones.

 ```
 labels: